Trivadis/plsql-and-sql-coding-guidelines/docs/3-coding-style/coding-style.md

 To comment the source code for later document generation, comments like `/** ... */` are used.
 Within these documentation comments, tags may be used to define the documentation structure.

-Tools like ORACLE SQL Developer or PL/SQL Developer include documentation functionality based on a javadoc-like tagging.
+Tools like Oracle SQL Developer or PL/SQL Developer include documentation functionality based on a javadoc-like tagging.

 ### Commenting Tags